Doug Mummert, President & Chairman

 President & Chairman, NATAS Foundation

 In 2001 he was proud to be elected to the Board of Governors for the Rocky Mountain/Southwest Chapter of the National Academy of Television Arts and Sciences (NATAS).
-He currently serves as the Chapter President and National Trustee.
-Doug is also honored to be the Chairman of the non-profit, NATAS Foundation and the president of the Rocky Mountain Emmy Foundation.
+He currently serves as the Chapter President.
+Doug is also honored to be the Chairman of the non-profit, NATAS Foundation and the President & Chairman of the Rocky Mountain Emmy Foundation.

 He is a past or present member of the Arizona Production Association, International Television Association (ITVA), National Information Officers Association (NIOA), Public Relations Society of America (PRSA), International Association of Fire Fighters (IAFF) and the International Association of Fire Chiefs (IAFC).

-In other service to his community, he is the Chairman and President of the Phoenix Fire Foundation, the non-profit arm of the Phoenix Fire Department.
-Doug also enjoys serving on the board for Arizona Search Dogs.
+Doug is the President & Chairman of the Phoenix Fire Foundation, the non-profit arm of the Phoenix Fire Department and serves on the board of directors for Arizona Search Dogs.

 When he is not working, you can find him spending time with family & friends, traveling and supporting many other charitable/community causes.